nqminds/.github/.github/ISSUE_TEMPLATE/design_review.md

 _Any relations to other projects?
 Relations to platforms aspirations or other software?_

-## Relationships
+## Requirements

-_What other components does this touch?
-1:N, N:M relationships?_
+_What requirements are there upon this solution?_

+# Solution Statement

 ## Interfaces